kaj04/Bunq-hackathon/README.md

 > **From photo to payment in 10 seconds.** AI-powered bill splitting, backed by real Bunq payment requests.

-Built at the Bunq Hackathon by Giorgio, Francesco, Vaggelis & Diego.
+Built at the Bunq Hackathon by Giorgio Maria, Francesco, Vaggelis & Diego.

 ---